Iran–Contra affair: Discovery and scandal

 After a leak by Mehdi Hashemi, a senior official in the Islamic Revolutionary Guard Corps, the Lebanese magazine Ash-Shiraa exposed the arrangement on 3 November 1986.
-According to Seymour Hersh, an unnamed former military officer told him that the leak may have been orchestrated by a covert team led by Arthur S. Moreau Jr., assistant to the chairman of the United States Joint Chiefs of Staff, due to fears the scheme had grown out of control.
+According to Patrick Seale, it was the Syrian President Hafez Al-Assad who leaked the information, which he had received fom a Syrian agent in Tehran, to Ash-Shiraa.
+According to Seymour Hersh, an unnamed former military officer told him that the leak may have been orchestrated by a covert team led by Arthur S. Moreau Jr., assistant to the chair of the US Joint Chiefs of Staff, due to fears the scheme had grown out of control.

 This was the first public report of the weapons-for-hostages deal.
 The operation was discovered only after an airlift of guns (Corporate Air Services HPF821) was downed over Nicaragua.
-Eugene Hasenfus, who was captured by Nicaraguan authorities after surviving the plane crash, initially alleged in a press conference on Nicaraguan soil that two of his coworkers, Max Gomez and Ramon Medina, worked for the Central Intelligence Agency.
+Eugene Hasenfus, who was captured by Nicaraguan authorities after surviving the plane crash, initially alleged in a press conference on Nicaraguan soil that two of his coworkers, Max Gomez and Ramon Medina, worked for the CIA.
 He later said he did not know whether they did or not.
-The Iranian government confirmed the Ash-Shiraa story, and ten days after the story was first published, President Reagan appeared on national television from the Oval Office on 13 November, stating:
+The Iranian government confirmed the Ash-Shiraa story, and, 10 days after the story was first published, President Reagan appeared on national television from the Oval Office on 13 November, stating:

-My purpose was ... to send a signal that the United States was prepared to replace the animosity between [the U.S. and Iran] with a new relationship ...
-At the same time we undertook this initiative, we made clear that Iran must oppose all forms of international terrorism as a condition of progress in our relationship.
-The most significant step which Iran could take, we indicated, would be to use its influence in Lebanon to secure the release of all hostages held there.

 The scandal was compounded when Oliver North destroyed or hid pertinent documents between 21 November and 25 November 1986.
-During North's trial in 1989, his secretary, Fawn Hall, testified extensively about helping North alter and shred official United States National Security Council (NSC) documents from the White House.
+During North's trial in 1989, his secretary, Fawn Hall, testified extensively about helping North alter and shred official US National Security Council (NSC) documents from the White House.
 According to The New York Times, enough documents were put into a government shredder to jam it.
 Hall also testified that she smuggled classified documents out of the Old Executive Office Building by concealing them in her boots and dress.
 North's explanation for destroying some documents was to protect the lives of individuals involved in Iran and Contra operations.
 It was not until 1993, years after the trial, that North's notebooks were made public, and only after the National Security Archive and Public Citizen sued the Office of the Independent Counsel under the Freedom of Information Act.